Ujjain Simhastha

 It is one of the four fairs traditionally recognized as Kumbha Melas, and is also known as Ujjain Kumbh Mela.
-According to Hindu mythology, Vishnu dropped drops of amrita (the drink of immortality) at four places, while transporting it in a kumbha (pot).
+According to Hindu mythology, Garuda dropped drops of amrita (the drink of immortality) at four places, while transporting it in a kumbha (pot).
 These four places, including Ujjain, are identified as the present-day sites of the Kumbh Mela."Kumbh" in its literal English translation means "Pot", which emerged from "Samudra Manthan"(Churning of the Ocean) between Gods and Demons.
 The term ‘Mela‘ signifies’Fair‘.

 The Simhastha at Ujjain is an adaptation of the Nashik-Trimbak Simhastha fair to a local festival of uncertain origin.
 In its current form, it began in the 18th century when the Maratha ruler Ranoji Shinde invited ascetics from Nashik to Ujjain's local festival.
 Both Ujjain and Nashik fairs adopted the Kumbha myth from the Haridwar Kumbh Mela.
 The Simhastha at Ujjayini pays special reverence to the temple of Mahakaleshwar Jyotirlinga, which is the abode of Lord Shiva's Swayambhu lingam.
 A river-side festival, it is celebrated on the banks of Shipra river.
 The fair attracts millions of pilgrims.